Modifying DCS Instance Specifications

 If the reserved memory of a DCS Redis 3.0 instance is insufficient, the scaling may fail when the memory is used up.

-• Impact of scaling:
+• Impact of scaling

-• Single-node and master/standby
+Single-node and master/standby

 • For scaling up, only the memory of the instance is expanded.
 The CPU processing capability is not improved.

-• During scaling up, new Redis Server nodes are added, and data is automatically balanced to the new nodes.
+• If the shard quantity increases, new Redis Server nodes are added, and data is automatically balanced to the new nodes, increasing the access latency.

-• Nodes will be deleted if the shard quantity decreases.
-To prevent disconnection, ensure that the deleted nodes are not directly referenced in your application.
+• If the shard quantity decreases, nodes will be deleted.
+Before scaling in a Redis Cluster instance, ensure that the deleted nodes are not directly referenced in your application, to prevent service access exceptions.

 • If the memory becomes full during scaling due to a large amount of data being written, scaling will fail.
-Modify specifications during off-peak hours.

 Procedure